jbb95w/ModernBookShop/README.md

   - DOMContentLoaded (runs JS after page loads)
   - Search button click
   - Pressing Enter key
-- ✅ 10 Git commits made with small meaningful changes
+- ✅ 10 or more idk Git commits made with small meaningful changes

 ## 🛠 How To Run This Project